BrijeshYadav05253/Document-Cucumber/Cucumber.md

 UBUNTU_CODENAME=jammy

-# installation Of VS Code
+# Installation of VS Code

-* there are many method of insatlling vs code in Ubantu Linux one is given below
+* There are many method of insatlling vs code in Ubuntu Linux one is given below

 *  Using .deb package